harrisonritz/harrisonritz.github.io/index.md

 ## About
 I try to understand how humans and other animals achieve their goals through planning and hard work, often from the perspective of control theory.
 <br><br>
-I'm currently a PhD candidate at Brown University with [Amitai Shenhav](https://www.shenhavlab.org/) and [Michael J. Frank](https://www.lnccbrown.com/), and an honorary lab member with [Matthew Nassar](https://sites.brown.edu/mattlab/).
+I completed my PhD at Brown University with [Amitai Shenhav](https://www.shenhavlab.org/) and [Michael J. Frank](https://www.lnccbrown.com/), and as an honorary lab member with [Matthew Nassar](https://sites.brown.edu/mattlab/).
 <br><br>
 In 2022 I'll start my C.V.
 Starr Postdoctoral Fellowship at Princeton University with [Jonathan Cohen](https://ncclab.princeton.edu/) and [Nathaniel Daw](https://dawlab.princeton.edu/).
 <br><br>